Service with a smile is a part of Nordstrom's corporate culture.

 to $1.2 billion for the year due to lower earnings and higher state

 tax payments, as well as unfavorable working capital changes.

 Nordstrom is all about increasing market share, across all

-high-profile retail market.
+in 2016 -- an important, high-profile retail market.

 The chain also continues to invest in its fast-growing

 e-commerce business to expand the merchandise selection, and to